 Refractory and Relapsed Hodgkin

 Treatment is considered successful when the signs and symptoms of cancer disappear.
 This is referred to as remission.
 Cancer that does not respond to treatment is called refractory or resistant.
 Cancer that recurs after remission is called relapsed.

 Treatments for refractory or relapsed Hodgkin include high dose chemotherapy with stem cell transplantation.
 People who are not good candidates for transplantation or who have not been helped by it may benefit from treatment with the biologic drug brentuximab (Adcetris).

-Preventing Infection: Both the disease and some of the treatments suppress the immune system, increasing the risk for infections.
+Both the disease and some of the treatments suppress the immune system, increasing the risk for infections.
 Widespread, life-threatening infection is a particular danger if the spleen has been removed and both radiation and chemotherapy are administered.
-People with Hodgkin disease should be vaccinated against pneumococcus, meningococcus, and Haemophilus influenza bacteria before receiving treatment.
+People with HD who have had a splenectomy should be vaccinated against pneumococcus, meningococcus, and Haemophilus influenzae bacteria before receiving treatment.